Westley-Winks/tactile-paving-detector/README.md

 ## Model
 ---
 - Fine tuned DETR model with ResNet backbone from Hugging Face
-- Will try a YOLO model
+- In progress: Building custom model inspired by YOLO (without dividing the image)

 ## Future Work
 ---
-- Try other base models (YOLO, etc.)
+- Try other models (YOLO, R-CNN etc.)
 - Try DETR with a different convolutional backbone
-- Figure out best evaluation techniques for quantitatively evaluating models rather than qualitatively
 - Once sufficiently accurate: Map Bend, OR!

 ## References